EHankinson08/Solomon_Flocking_Simulation_OneShot/README.md

 2. Open in any modern browser
 3. Enjoy the mesmerizing flocking behavior!

+📜 License
+This code is provided as-is for educational and benchmarking purposes.
+Feel free to test, modify, and share!

 ## 🧠 About Solomon AGI

 Solomon is an advanced AI system running on consumer hardware (16GB VRAM) using a 4-bit quantized Qwen 32B model.
 Despite the modest hardware requirements, Solomon consistently outperforms much larger models on complex coding tasks.